yunAyse/yunAyse/README.md

 You can find ways to reach me on [Linkedin](https://www.linkedin.com/in/ayse-onal-7b21622aa/) .

 ### ✨ Fun fact:
-  * I'm in love with astronomy, 🌔
+  * I'm in love with astronomy 🌔
-  * I'm a writer, ✍️
+  * I'm a writer ✍️
   * Reading is my part time job 🔖